Building a Drupal-based intranet for the local government

 User requirements gathering produced a backlog of desired features.
-Many of these related to flaws in the existing, outmoded system, such as finding and organising content.
+Many of these related to flaws in the existing, outmoded system.
+Such as finding and organising content.

 The mentoring approach

-These addressed problems with the old system; finding the right person, and outdated content due to editorial bottlenecks.
-Drupal enabled them to build exactly the staff directory they needed to reflect how teams are organised in Oxford Council.
-On editorial workflow, they took the then radical approach of letting anyone edit content.
+These addressed problems with the old system.
+Finding the right person and outdated content due to editorial bottlenecks.
+Drupal enabled them to build exactly the staff directory to reflect team organisation.
+On editorial workflow, they took the approach of letting anyone edit content.

 The team also focused on making improvements to make editing as painless as possible.

-So, Oxford Council now had a working intranet they built themselves in Drupal.
-Problem-solving is the essence of being a Drupal developer so it was reassuring that the team felt confident, as a result of the mentoring model.
+So, Oxford Council then had a working intranet they built themselves in Drupal.
+Problem-solving is the essence of being a Drupal developer!
+So it was reassuring that the team felt confident, as a result of the mentoring model.

 The project sponsor's view

 We thought we could achieve something on a tight budget.
-There was a big risk that guardians of public money might’ve liked the sound of a collaborative process, but still insisted on delivery of an impossible specification.
-The fact that didn't happen is a tribute to a brave project manager, backed by imaginative managers.
+There was a risk where they might’ve liked the idea of collaborating but insisted on the delivery of an impossible specification.
+The fact that didn't happen is a tribute to a brave project manager, backed by supportive managers.